The next posts will focus on installing the BizTalk prerequisites and performing the necessary configuration on the BizTalk Server machine.

 Note: For the purpose of this installation, we will assume that email only can be generated from this machine.
 If the application that generates the email runs on a separate server, you need to grant relaying access for that server in IIS SMTP.

 - The Connection setting controls which computers can connect to the SMTP server and send mail.
-By granting only localhost (127.0.0.1) access limits only the server itself the ability to connect to the SMTP server.
-This is a requirement for security, it prevents the SMTP server from being an open relay and being used to send unsolicited spam email by other computers on the internet, which could lead to the SMTP server being blacklisted.
+By granting only localhost (127.0.0.1) access, it limits only the server itself to connect to the SMTP server.
+This is a requirement for security; it prevents the SMTP server from being an open relay and being used to send unsolicited spam email by other computers on the internet, which could lead to the SMTP server being blacklisted.

-- This will be the account that will send the emails.
+- This will be the account that sends the emails.

-- On the Outbound Security windows, click “Advanced…”.
-Enter the SMTP server URL you got in the previous step in the Smart host edit box and then click “OK” to continue.
+- On the Outbound Security window, click Advanced….
+Enter the SMTP server URL you got in the previous step in the Smart host edit box and then click OK to continue.

 - Limit number of connections to: When the checkbox is selected, this option specifies the total number of simultaneous outbound connections to all remote domains that can exist at one time.
 The default is 1,000 connections.
 The minimum is 1.